Jean-Marie Calès: Trials of King Louis XVI and Queen Marie-Antoinette

-When the Convention organised the Trial of King Louis XVI, held between the December 10 and 26, 1792, Calès published his « Opinion on the judgment of the king », and then voted on January 15, 1793 « yes » to the immediate Death of the King, without suspension nor ratification by the people.
+When the Convention organised the Trial of Louis XVI, held between 10 and 26 December 1792, Calès published his « Opinion on the judgment of the king », and then voted on 15 January 1793 « yes » to the immediate Death of the King, without suspension nor ratification by the people.
 He notably declared solemnly to the Assembly: "I vote for death, and all my regret is not to have to pronounce on all the tyrants".
 This vote of Calès will be later reported in « Ninety-Three », the last novel written by Victor Hugo:

 The king will be sentenced to death by an extremely narrow majority: 365 votes against 356, and then, after recounting the votes the next day: 361 against 360.
-He will be guillotined a few days later, the January 21, 1793, on Revolution's Square.
+He would be guillotined a few days later, on 21 January 1793, on Revolution's Square.

-Soon after (six months later), on August 5, 1793, Calès, then Representative on mission to the armies of the Ardennes (see below), will send a letter from the camp of Ivoy to the Convention to mark his adhesion to the decree which provided for the dismissal of Queen Marie-Antoinette before the Revolutionary Tribunal.
+Soon after (six months later), on 5 August 1793, Calès, then Representative on mission to the armies of the Ardennes (see below), will send a letter from the camp of Ivoy to the Convention to mark his adhesion to the decree which provided for the dismissal of Queen Marie-Antoinette before the Revolutionary Tribunal.
 He will speak in these terms:« Citizens my colleagues, you have decreed that Marie-Antoinette would be sent to the revolutionary tribunal and I was unfortunate enough to be absent when you issued this decree.
-I ask you to receive my adhesion as a proof of my horror for tyrants and of my contempt for the threats of those who defend their cause. »On October 5, 1793, the Convention will vote this decree, on the 14th, the hearings of the revolutionary tribunal led by the public prosecutor Fouquier-Tinville will begin: the sentence of death, for high treason, will be pronounced on October 16, 1793.
-Only a few hours later, Marie Antoinette will be guillotined, like her husband, on Revolution's Square.
+I ask you to receive my adhesion as a proof of my horror for tyrants and of my contempt for the threats of those who defend their cause. »On 5 October 1793 the Convention will vote this decree, on the 14th, the hearings of the revolutionary tribunal led by the public prosecutor Fouquier-Tinville will begin: the sentence of death, for high treason, will be pronounced on 16 October 1793.
+Only a few hours later, Marie Antoinette would be guillotined, like her husband, on Revolution's Square.

-Following the King's death, the National Assembly left the Salle du Manège and moved on May 9, 1793, to the neighbouring Tuileries Royal Palace.
-It settled into the Salle des Machines (Hall of the Machines), which was larger, more comfortable and more adequate to the parliamentary sessions, and where the Assembly will carry out the main part of its works (until its final and definitive transfer into the current Palais Bourbon on January 21, 1798).
+Following the King's death, the National Assembly left the Salle du Manège and moved on 9 May 1793 to the neighbouring Tuileries Royal Palace.
+It settled into the Salle des Machines (Hall of the Machines), which was larger, more comfortable and more adequate to the parliamentary sessions, and where the Assembly will carry out the main part of its works (until its final and definitive transfer into the current Palais Bourbon on 21 January 1798).